Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 Tip: Demonstrate to children ways to feel safe when inside the box and ensure they know how to exit if they want to.

 3031 The real joy of Light Play is that it is a joyful experience and it’s usually spontaneous.
-Children are naturally drawn towards sources of light wherever they find it, which makes incidental teaching easy, with the addition of a few simple props.
+This can make incidental teaching easy, with the addition of a few simple props.
 Playspaces to explore the concept of Light 3031 Playspaces to explore the concept of Light The real joy of Light Play is that it is a joyful experience and it’s usually spontaneous.
-Children are naturally drawn towards sources of light wherever they find it, which makes incidental teaching easy, with the addition of a few simple props.
+This can make incidental teaching easy, with the addition of a few simple props.
 3031 3 3

 When educators are planning experiences to explore light, they often default to setting up the trusty lightbox.
 Lightboxes are a natural go-to when it comes to science-based activities, most early education settings have one, and they are a reliable old favourite as a foundation for learning.